vocdoni/developer-portal/docs/protocol/ballot-protocol.md

 - `uint8 maxCount`
 Max number of fields per ballot.
 1 <= maxCount <= 100.
 - `uint8 maxValue`
 Determines the acceptable maximum value for all fields.
+If `maxValue` is set to `0`, the results are aggregated.
 - `uint8 minValue`
 Determines the acceptable minimum value for all fields.
 - `bool uniqueValues`